therealmuffin/synchronator/README.md

 - With the NAD M50 Bluesound player one can control the volume level of other NAD equipment (Dac or amplifier).
 While this is nice if you have that NAD equipment, it is less useful if you have an amplifier of another brand.
 Synchonator can translate commands between these two incompatible devices.

-- Once the TCP/IP interface is ready, it should be possible to control your amplifier from within Denon Heos and by extension Spotify Connect.
-With Denon Heos it is possible to control Denon and Marantz amplifiers via TCP/IP.
-Since Synchronator will be able to translate these commands, Synchronator can enable this functionality for other brands as well.
+- It is possible to control your amplifier volume level from within Denon Heos and by extension Spotify Connect.
+The Denon Heos Link and Drive can control Denon and Marantz amplifiers via TCP/IP.
+Synchronator can translate these commands and enable this functionality for other brands as well.

 ## Installation and configuration